 Astronomy

 Biology

 Chemistry

 Geography G107/G108 (lab), G303, G307

 Geology

 Physics

 Psychology B105

+(One course should be a laboratory course

 (One course should be a laboratory course and no more than 5 credit hours in geography if students plan to complete the B.A. degree.)